-It’s a painful to thing to want to be able to eat but to not be able to, whether you’re in a drought in Africa or a cancer ward in Edmonton.
-Most of us aren’t experiencing that and we can be grateful for that every day.
+It’s a painful to thing to want to be able to eat but to not be able to, whether we’re in a drought in Africa, a cancer ward in Australia, or in an empty store during a pandemic in Canada.
+Most of us aren’t experiencing those things most times, so every time we are not we can be grateful for that.

 And that was where Maslow originally stopped because he wasn’t old enough yet to know there’s another phase after that.

 Our final and most important shift is when we live in a state of self-transcendence.
 That’s when we are so complete, so overflowing with success that we can stop thinking about ourselves and we can begin investing our attention on others instead, as most people do as they face death.

 That’s what created my books, movies and this blog.
 It’s hard to suffer when your mind won’t consistently create anyone to do that suffering.
 Instead, we can focus our minds on being fully absorbed in what we’re doing.
 We can profoundly appreciate how our life impacts others.